STAT545-UBC-hw-2018-19/hw07-iyaniwura/README.md

-# Homework 6: Data wrangling wrap up
+# Homework 7: Building your own R package

 In this homework, we learn how to write a function in R, cleaning of data, working with lists using `purrr` package.